Gmail Promotion setup

-Gmail has updated the mobile Promotions tab to allow marketers to send more information via annotations in a “card” rather than just the subject line or pre-header information.
-Braze has built a tool to help you build the card from our product.
+The Gmail mobile Promotions tab allows marketers to send more information via annotations in a “card” rather than just the subject line or pre-header information.
+Braze has a built-in tool to help you build the card from your email campaign.

 Building the card with Braze